XintongHao/FriendlyChat-and-test/README.md

 # FriendlyChat-and-test

-Explanation (or Excuse): Sorry that I didn't test my resume website.
+Explanation (not Excuse...): Sorry that I didn't test my resume website.
 Because I think my resume website is only a simple website without any function like signup or other interaction.
 So I test my friendlychat app, it has more functions to test.
 Thank you for understanding.

 ## HXT_Friendlychat_Firebase
 - [x] Follow the tutorial to build a firebase web chat Friendlychat.